CzarX86/CoupaDownloads/USAGE_INSTRUCTIONS.md

 ## Overview

-The Coupa PO Attachment Downloader is an automated tool that downloads attachments (PDF, MSG, DOCX) from Coupa Purchase Orders.
-It processes multiple POs in batch, automatically renames files with PO prefixes, and generates detailed reports.
+The Coupa PO Attachment Downloader is an automated tool that downloads attachments (PDF, MSG, DOCX, and more) from Coupa Purchase Orders.
+It processes multiple POs in batch, automatically renames files with PO prefixes, converts MSG files to PDF format, and generates detailed Excel reports.

 ## What You Need Before Starting

 - **Coupa Access**: Valid login credentials for your Coupa instance
 - **Python**: Python 3.7 or higher installed on your computer
+- **Microsoft Edge**: Latest version of Microsoft Edge browser
 - **Internet Connection**: Stable internet connection for downloading files
 - **PO Numbers**: List of Purchase Order numbers you want to process